 Food and Beverage

 The Center for the Arts provides light concessions and a beer/wine bar at each performance.
 Outside food and beverages are not allowed.
-Yes, you may bring concession items into the theater – just be careful, please.
-We don’t cry over spilt milk, but there’s trash cans at the doorways.
+Yes, you may bring concession items into the theater – just be careful, please, it is a historic building.
+There trash cans at the doorways.
 Volunteers pick up after every show.
 It’s a big job.
 Help our volunteers out.
 Or become a volunteer.
 We love new friends who get to see shows for free.